jared-hwang/PyPADocker/README.md

 *   warp
 *   pythonocc

 and a variety of packages that can be seen in the dockerfile, as well as the conda `environment.yml`.
+For more information on Docker in general or to understand the principles behind containerization, see [the Docker documentation](for details).

 ### Install Docker